The Reason for Diversity in Hawaii

-The Hawaiian Islands comprise a unique archipelago of cultural diversity.
-Being located remotely in the vast Pacific Ocean, with the Asian and North American continents on either side, it is no marvel that Hawaii’s population is a blend of many cultures.
-The United States of America is fondly referred to as a “melting pot,” but the state of Hawaii best exemplifies this with the widest variety of races and ethnicities.
-According to the 2010 United States Census, of the residents in Hawaii, 38.6% were of Asian descent, 24.7% were Caucasian, 10% were either native Hawaiians or Pacific Islander, 8.9% were Hispanic and roughly 1.6% were of African descent.
-The diverse population of Hawaii can be attributed to its rich history of immigration.
+The Hawaiian Islands is a unique archipelago of cultural diversity.
+Being in middle of the Pacific Ocean, it’s no surprise that Hawaii’s population is a blend of many cultures.
+The United States of America is fondly referred to as a melting pot.
+But the state of Hawaii best exemplifies this with the widest variety of races and ethnicities.
+According to the census, of Hawaii’s residents 38.6% were Asian, 24.7% Caucasian, 10% Pacific Islander, 8.9% Hispanic and roughly 1.6% African.
+One can attribute cultural diversity in Hawaii to its rich history of immigration.

-Of the laborers in the sugar industry, the Filipinos contributed the highest number of plantation workers.
-Over 120,000 Filipino immigrants arrived to the Hawaiian Islands between the years of 1907-1931 from the Illocos Norte region of Luzon, speaking the Illocano dialect as opposed to the national language of Tagalog.
-Today, there are still significant numbers of Filipinos immigrating to Hawaii from all over the Philippine islands archipelago.
-And as such, Filipinos have exceeded the Japanese population in Hawaii and have become the largest single ethnicity representing 25% of Hawaii’s population as of the year 2010.
+Within the sugar industry, Filipinos were the largest ethnic group of all workers.
+Over 120,000 Filipino immigrated to Hawaiian between 1907 to 1931.
+Most came from the Illocos Norte region of Luzon, speaking the Illocano dialect, rather than the national language, Tagalog.
+Today, there are still significant numbers of Filipinos immigrating to Hawaii from the Philippines.
+As a result, Filipinos have become the largest single ethnicity, representing 25% of Hawaii’s population.

-Thousands of Koreans also immigrated to the islands from 1896-1910.
-Though the Korean immigration to Hawaii has been continuous, the first large groups of Koreans started immigrating from 1901 to 1905, bringing a total of 7,226 people to the islands.
-Of these, many were recruited to work on the sugar plantations.
-From 1911 to 1924, the Korean workers requested “picture brides” and the unions that arose from the 800 Korean women who arrived in Hawaii helped strengthen the Korean presence in the islands.
-Over time, the population of Koreans grew and the state of Hawaii now has a higher concentration of Korean-American residents than any other state.
+Thousands of Koreans immigrated to the islands from 1896-1910.
+Although Korean immigration has been continuous, the first Koreans started immigrating during 1901 to 1905.
+Many worked on the sugar plantations.
+From 1911 to 1924, the Korean workers requested picture brides.
+And the resulting unions in Hawaii strengthened the Korean presence in the islands.
+Over time, the population of Koreans grew.
+So now, Hawaii now has a higher concentration of Korean-Americans than any other state.

 Europe and North America

-The Portuguese immigrants arrived in Hawaii primarily from the Portuguese islands of Madeira and the Azores.
-Between the years of 1878 to 1911 upwards of 16,000 Portuguese plantation contract workers were employed.
-The Portuguese population in Hawaii continued to expand, and blend with other cultures.
-Currently, there are believed to be over 48,000 people with Portuguese ancestry living in Hawaii.
+Portuguese immigrants arrived in Hawaii primarily from the Portuguese islands of Madeira and the Azores.
+Between 1878 to 1911, plantations employed upwards of 16,000 Portuguese.
+The Portuguese population in Hawaii continued to expand and blend with other cultures.
+Currently, there are over 48,000 people of Portuguese ancestry in Hawaii.

-Another one of the fastest-growing populations in Hawaii, are Pacific Islanders hailing from Fiji, Guam, Tahiti and Samoa.
+Another one of the fastest-growing groups in Hawaii is Pacific Islanders.
+They mostly hail from Fiji, Guam, Tahiti and Samoa.
 Other than Hawaiians, Samoans are the largest group of Polynesians to have come to Hawaii.
-They grew steadily in numbers, by the 1970’s, there were over 13,000 Samoan residents, the majority of which lived on Oahu.
-Currently, of the estimated 28,000 Samoan people living in Hawaii.
+They grew steadily in numbers.
+So by the 1970’s, there were over 13,000 Samoans, the majority of which lived on Oahu.
+Currently, 28,000 people of Samoan ancestry live in Hawaii.

-A significant contribution to the Latin American culture in Hawaii came from Puerto Rican immigrants.
-Plantation workers began arriving as early as 1900 and intermarried into other ethnic groups.
-Today, there are nearly 30,000 Puerto Rican or Hawaiian-Puerto Ricans on the islands.
+Puerto Rican immigrants introduced Latin American culture into Hawaii.
+Immigrants from Puerto Rico began arriving as early as 1900 to work on the plantations.
+They worked hard and many intermarried into other ethnic groups.
+Today, there are nearly 30,000 people with Puerto Rican ancestry on the islands.
 Those with Puerto Rican roots make up the majority of Hawaii’s Hispanic population, which is reportedly on the rise.